 Two partial access E-ZPass only exits were added to Interstate 276.
 The westbound exit to Virginia Dive in Upper Dublin Township opened to traffic in December 2000.
 It was followed by the opening of a new eastbound exit to Street Road (PA 132) in Bucks County on November 22, 2010.
 The Bensalem Township interchange (Exit 352) cost $7.4 million, with work started in May 2009.3

 The flyover carrying Interstate 95 north onto the Pennsylvania Turnpike mainline opened to traffic on September 23, 2018.
 Traffic along I-276 east merges with the high speed ramp from the right side.
-The full build out of the new interchange between the two routes will provide full access with four flyovers.
-Photo taken 12/27/18.
+The total build out of the new interchange between the two routes will provide full access with four flyovers.
+12/27/18

 West End – King of Prussia, Pennsylvania